The Meiden Group promotes supply chain CSR when procuring materials

 The Meiden Group is conducting the following activities to build relationships with business partners.

-We recommenced Meidensha Partners Meetings in fiscal 2019 in order to enhance two-way communication with Business Partners and strengthen relationships.
+We have held Meidensha Partners Meetings since fiscal 2019 in order to enhance two-way communication with Business Partners and strengthen relationships.
 The President gives messages to business partners concerning future Meidensha policies, and awards to praise the assistance and contribution towards business activities and production activities.
 We appreciate them face-to-face, and reward exceptional activities and results.
+In fiscal 2020, with implementation of thorough measures to prevent the spread of novel coronavirus (COVID-19) infection, the President visited our business partners in person.

 Each year, we invite our major business partners to each production site in order to directly share information, inform, exchange opinions, and communicate with our business partners.

 We hold various seminars at business partners’ manufacturing plants concerning subjects such as reforming processes and information security in order to increase the capabilities of our suppliers.
-In fiscal 2018, we conducted a survey to expand penetration of information security measures, and we conducted education on how to introduce these measures for high-risk suppliers in each region.
-Also, with the assistance of the Shizuoka Industrial Foundation, we held four practical seminars for business partners on how to make use of the IoT.
-(These will be continued in fiscal 2019.)
+In fiscal 2019, we visited high-risk business partners and conducted on-site checks and instruction to ensure that appropriate steps are being taken to prevent information leaks, based on the results of a survey of information security measures.
+Also, with the assistance of the Shizuoka Industrial Foundation, we held an event to showcase instances of improvement through IoT, wherein business partners showcased the results of their successful improvements and shared information.

 The Meidensha website has introduced “instructions for initial transactions” and “transaction application form” on material procurement, and we collect information on a broad range of business partners.